-Fast Pace Health Shares Strategies for Coping With Holiday Stress
+Fast Pace Behavioral Health Shares Strategies for Coping with Holiday Stress

-Financial, family, and social pressures can take a toll—here’s some helpful ways to manage them effectively.
+Financial, family, and social pressures can take a toll—here are some ways to help manage them more effectively.

-Franklin, TN — December 1, 2025 — As the holiday season approaches, many individuals experience increased stress driven by financial strain, family expectations, and social obligations.
-Fast Pace Behavioral Health is raising awareness about these challenges and offering practical, evidence-supported strategies to help communities navigate holiday pressures with resilience and confidence.
+Franklin, TN — December 1, 2025 — As the holiday season approaches, many individuals experience increased stress driven by a range of challenges such as financial strain, family expectations, and social obligations.
+The Fast Pace Behavioral Health team is raising awareness about these challenges and offering practical strategies to help communities better navigate holiday pressures.

-Research consistently shows that the holidays, while joyous for many, can heighten anxiety and emotional strain.
-Factors such as gift-giving expenses, complex family dynamics, and crowded social calendars can contribute to feelings of overwhelm.
-Our behavioral health team wants to emphasize the importance of planning, boundary-setting, financial mindfulness, and self-care to reduce these stressors.
+While the holidays are joyous for many, they can heighten anxiety and emotional strain for others.
+Factors such as gift-giving expenses, complex family dynamics, and busy social calendars can contribute to feelings of overwhelm.
+Our Behavioral Health team emphasizes the importance of planning, setting boundaries, practicing financial mindfulness, and investing in one’s self-care to help reduce these stressors.

-“Holiday stress is extremely common, and it’s important for people to know that they’re not alone,” said Nikita Duke, VP of Operations, Fast Pace Behavioral Health.
-“By offering practical, scientifically informed strategies, we aim to help our communities approach the season with more peace, confidence, and balance.”
+“Holiday stress is extremely common, and it’s important for people to know that they’re not alone,” said Nikita Duke, DNP, PMHNP-BC, VP of Operations—Fast Pace Behavioral Health.
+“By offering practical, scientifically informed strategies, we aim to help our communities approach the season with more peace, confidence, and balance.“

-Fast Pace Behavioral Health encourages individuals to seek support when needed, whether through healthcare providers, counseling services, or community resources.
-With the right tools and awareness, the holidays can become more manageable—and even more meaningful.
+The Fast Pace Behavioral Health team encourages individuals to seek support when needed, whether through healthcare providers, counseling services, or community resources.
+With the right tools and awareness, it is possible for the holidays to become more manageable and even more meaningful.

 About Fast Pace Health